justinkimchi1/DigitalOceanTutorial/README.md

 ```
 > **Note:** Change the *NAME* to a name of your choice

-> This code will create an authentication context which we need to connect to through our API Token. (*)
+`doctl auth init` initializes `doctl` to use a specific account

+`--content` allows us to set a custom name for our token

 **Step 3:** The terminal will prompt you for your Personal token code.
 Paste your token code into the terminal and press **Enter**